scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Should the data plane be used independently, without end-to-end path validation, SCION would lose many of its security properties, which are fundamental in an inter-domain scenario where entities are mutually distrustful.
 As discussed in {{RFC9049}}, lack of authentication has often been the cause for path-aware protocols never being adopted because of security concerns.
 SCION should avoid such pitfalls and therefore its data plane should rely on the corresponding control plane and control-plane PKI.

+### Provided to Other Components
+The SCION data plane provides path-aware connectivity to applications.
+The SCION stack on an end host, therefore, takes application requirements as an input (i.e., latency, bandwidth, a list of trusted ASes, ... ), and crafts packets containing an appropriate path to a given destination.
+Exposing capabilities of path-aware networking to upper layers remains an open question.
+PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} is being evaluated as a way of making path-awareness and multipath available to the transport layer at end hosts, using the TAPS abstraction layer.

 ### Relationship to Existing Protocols
 SCION is an inter-domain network architecture and as such its data plane does not interfere with intra-domain forwarding.